wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

 ```
 docker pull wagonorge/opcua-mqtt-link-plc3
 ```
 2. Pulling the repository may take some time.
-Once it is done, initiate the containe by running the corresponding command.
+Once it is done, initiate the container by running the corresponding command.
 ```
 docker run -d --restart always -p 9999:9999 --name client wagonorge/opcua-mqtt-link-hmi
 ```